slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On leadership

 <!--
+> *"To lead people, you must follow behind."
+-- Lao Tsu*
+> *"No one can make you feel inferior without your permission."
+-- Eleanor Roosevelt*

 - a autoridade é delegavel mas a responsabilidade n é delegavel
 - the organization is always modelling the leader. military leader don't have money to distribute. is way easier. monetary bonus are more a requirement than a motivator now and is negative because people may think they getting unfairly treated.
 - Lou Holtz has a very pithy mental model for how to evaluate leadership: 1.
 Can I trust you?
 2. Do you care about me?
 3. Are you committed to excellence?